sanket-adhav/banking-data-engineering-pipeline/README.md

 This project implements an end-to-end **Banking Data Engineering pipeline** using **AWS S3** and **Databricks (Apache Spark)**.
 The pipeline follows a **Bronze → Silver → Gold** layered architecture and produces **business-ready datasets** that are visualized using **Databricks SQL dashboards**.

-All data in this project is processed and stored as **CSV files** in S3 (no Delta Lake, no Parquet).
+All data in this project is processed and stored as **CSV files** in S3.

 ---